Are you looking for something new to watch on your next movie night or to keep the kids entertained while you’re working from home?

 Featuring award-winning documentaries, independent features and festival favourites including a great line-up by Australian filmmakers, there are hundreds of titles to enjoy.

 Not sure where to start?
 Here are some suggestions from our librarians for what you can watch right now.
+You might also like to join our free Online Movie Club and chat to other film buffs about different films each month.

 Walkabout (M) 2 city-bred children stranded in the outback learn to survive with the help of a young Indigenous boy played by a young David Gulpilil.